Homeopathy

 Homeopathic Educational Services

-by Luc De Schepper
+Dr. Luc De Schepper

-How to Take Your Remedy From a Medicinal Solution
+How to Take Your Remedy From A Medicinal Solution

 Before taking a dose, each time succuss the remedy solution bottle; that is, hit the bottle against the palm of your hand or a book as directed (2-10 times).
 This will increase the potency of the dose slightly each time.
 The number of succussions and the amount you take is a way of controlling the effectiveness of the remedy.